How do you get paid? Is your pay the money you receive from your work, or are you getting paid in a different manner?

 I have a friend who works for a large corporation.
 He makes a salary but that is not how he gets paid.
 I think a lot of people are the same way.
 Running spreadsheets all day long, or mollifying angry customers is not anyone’s true purpose.
 But we do what we have to do.

-My friend gets paid for being a volunteer cross country coach.
+My friend is a volunteer cross country coach.
+That is his pay.
 No, he doesn’t receive any money.
 He receives the satisfaction of seeing those middle school kids grow and become better.

 He has one young man on the team this year who is overweight and not as fast as the other runners.
 On the first day, the kid walked more than ran around the course.